JSNrepo/live2d-Live-Assistant/README.md

 ## Showcase

-Here is a visual demonstration of the Sakura AI Companion floating overlay, high-fidelity audio visualizers, and reactive interface: view on youtube https://youtu.be/dZQYgihwA54
+Here is a visual demonstration of the Hyori AI Companion floating overlay, high-fidelity audio visualizers, and reactive interface: view on youtube https://youtu.be/dZQYgihwA54

 ---